YonasValentin/ErrorClipper/README.md

 ## Overview

 **ErrorClipper** is a Visual Studio Code extension designed to simplify the debugging process.
-It allows you to easily copy error messages to your clipboard and provides an option to copy both the error message and the entire content of the file containing the error.
+It allows you to easily copy error messages to your clipboard and provides options to copy both the error message and the entire content of the file containing the error, or just the related code snippet.

 ## Features

 - **Copy Error to Clipboard**: Instantly copy error messages to your clipboard with a single click.
+- **Copy Error and Related Code Snippet**: Copy the error message and a snippet of the related code to your clipboard.
-- **Copy Error and Code**: Copy both the error message and the entire content of the active file to your clipboard.
+- **Copy Error and Full File**: Copy both the error message and the entire content of the active file to your clipboard.

 ## How to Use

 ![Demo](/resources/demo-errorclipper.gif)

 1. **Copy Error Message**: Hover over an error in your code to see the tooltip.
 Click `Copy error to clipboard` to copy the error message.
+2. **Copy Error and Related Code Snippet**: Hover over an error in your code to see the tooltip.
+Click `Copy error and related code snippet` to copy the error message and a snippet of the related code.
-2. **Copy Error and Code**: Hover over an error in your code to see the tooltip.
-Click `Copy error and code` to copy both the error message and the entire content of the active file.
+3. **Copy Error and Full File**: Hover over an error in your code to see the tooltip.
+Click `Copy error and full file` to copy both the error message and the entire content of the active file.

 ## Installation